>>> def simple_coroutine(): # (1)

 Causes the

-expression where the generator was paused to raise the exception given.
-If the exception is handled by the generator, flow advances to the nextyield
+yieldexpression where the generator was paused to raise the exception given.
+If the exception is handled by the generator, flow advances to the nextyield, and the value yielded becomes the value of thegenerator.throwcall.
+If the exception is not handled by the generator, it propagates to the context of the caller. generator.close()-

 Causes the